dimfeld/conductor/docs/tasks/00082_epic_repo_scanner.md

    - Include metrics for documentation coverage
    - Plan for future integration with external documentation tools
    - Consider implementing documentation search functionality
+   - Prefer to use the filesystem as the source of truth, instead of storing scan results in the database.